djpugh/pyunits/README.md

-pyunitsconvert
+pyunits
 ==============

-pyunitsconvert is a simple module for parsing and converting scientific units
+pyunits is a simple module for using and converting scientific units